 - Shawn Achor: The happy secret to better work (12:21) – So funny.
 And important.
 We have some serious misconceptions about how to find happiness at work.

-- Amy Cuddy: Your body language shapes who you are (21:03) – Strike a power pose and it will help you access powerful feelings, and might even impact success.
-I see this in action all the time, with myself and my clients.
+- Amy Cuddy: Your body language shapes who you are (21:03) – Strike a new posture and it will help you access powerful feelings, and might even impact success.
+I see this in action with myself and my clients.
 Be sure to watch her talk until the end, with her personal story.

 - Simon Sinek: How great leaders inspire action (18:05) – By studying successful leaders like Martin Luther King, Jr., and Apple Computers, Sinek reveals that they all start with Why.
 This talk, as well as his book Start with Why, are well-crafted examples of his own message.